Glossary of Retirement

 Normal Retirement Age (NRA)

-The age from which retirement benefits are paid from a pension scheme.
+The age from which retirement benefits are paid under a particular pension scheme.

 O